WebAssembly/wasi-clocks/timezone.abi.md

   A time and date in seconds plus nanoseconds.

-  TODD: Use the definition from the monotonic clock API instead of defining our own copy.
+  TODO: Use the definition from the monotonic clock API instead of defining our own copy.

 Size: 16, Alignment: 8